martinkarlssonio/polars-pandas-spark/README.md

 ## Start

-Execute `bash master-build.sh` to start the the build and start the containers.
+Execute `bash run.sh` to start the the build and start the containers.

-### Hadoop
-Access Hadoop UI on ' http://localhost:9870 '

-### Spark
-Access Spark Master UI on ' http://localhost:8080 '

-### Jupyter
-Access Jupyter UI on ' http://localhost:8888 '

 <!-- CONTRIBUTING -->
 ## Contributing